CedricLor/laserController/lib/readme.txt

 - review webServerControler to start decoding requests properly
 - add additional states as drafted on the paper

+- refactor the notes and sequences to get closer to a music score player

+- on new connection callback (Mesh), the laser boxes send a message.
+As currently drafted, when I will have 10 laser boxes, this will overflow the mesh: add speed bumper (wait for x seconds before sending with x calculated from the index number or boxname) -> modified: on newConnection, only the newly connected box sends broadcast all its status message.
+The other boxes do not do anything and just wait.

+C. Implement websockets

 TO DO:
 - manual state communication sequence